hydra7hi/project-blueprint/README.md

 - ...

-As I had limited time to build this project from scratch, the code is not perfect in the way I would usually have it in, and is definitely not production ready.
-Rather to serves as an example of one of the ways a go project might be build.
+Using the limited time to build this project from scratch.
+The code is not in a production ready state, but rather to serves as an example for one of the ways a Go project might be build.

-As I proceed with the implementation to make the code more robust.
+As I proceed to expand the implementation to make the code more robust.
 I plan to include more components, that I have identified in [future improvements](#future-improvements) paragraph.
 That can be found at the end of the document.

 # Contents